r5valkyrie/docs/docs/mrvn-radiant.md

 ## How To Apply Materials To World Geometry

-In order to apply materials to world geometry, select the geo brush, browse inside your Texture
+In order to apply materials to world geometry, select the geo brush, browse inside your Texture Inspector for the Material / Texture you want to apply (open folders and sub-folders with double left click), select the geometry brush and then double-click the Material in the Texture Inspector window.
+Note: the previews only show albedo / diffuse maps but the materials include all other texture maps used.

 # Chapter 4: Decals

 ## What Are Decals?